Living and working in the tea gardens - The traditional Chinese smallholder model in comparison with the modern Chinese plantation model

 With the economic success of China, a significant rural exodus started.
-The young family members are away as migrant workers or they settled in the big cities, where they can earn an income that’s often 10 to 20 times higher than the one in the tea cultivation of their parents.
+The young family members are away as migrant workers or they settled in the big cities, where they can earn an income, which is often 10 to 20 times higher than the one in the tea cultivation of their parents.

 The kids of the migrants live with their grandparents in the countryside and go to school there.
 The schools up to 9th grade are public and free of charge.
-The families convene once a year for the spring festival in their hometown.
-The kids often see their parents only once per year for a few days.
+The families get together once a year for the spring festival in their hometown.
+The kids often see their parents only once a year for a few days.

 The smallholder farmers who work in the tea farms are often older than 50 years and can hardly accomplish the hard physical labour in the fields.
 As their entitlement to social benefits is limited, they are forced to work until the end of their life, or they let their land for rent and receive additional assistance from the family members who left for the city.

 The described traditional smallholder structures in the Chinese agriculture are now a socio-politically discontinued model.